-- Fib-4 >= 3.25; - Transient Elastography Score>= 12.5 kP (F4 equivalent); - Fibrotest > = 0.73 (F4 equivalent) OR Fibrometer with F4 predominance; - Radiographic imaging or physical exam findings consistent with cirrhosis; and - Liver biopsy confirming a METAVIR Score of F4. - Prior HCV treatment experience: - Plans may require resistance-associated substitutions testing, based on AASLD guidance. - Guidance regarding lost or stolen medications: - MCOs shall use the same criteria currently used for refills of other lost or stolen medications; and - MCOs shall use Care Coordination and other functions to minimize this occurrence. - Guidance regarding requests for off-label, experimental, and other forms of treatment that are not specified in the guidelines: - MCOs shall initiate a peer to peer consultation with the requesting physician to further understand the request and its rationale; and - MCOs shall present the case to Project ECHO before issuing a denial. - Note that a "properly requested treatment" as defined above means that: - The Uniform Checklist form is completed fully as directed and submitted; - o Necessary lab data and copies of medical records are attached; and - The requested drug(s), dose(s), and length of treatment are consistent with AASLD/IDSA guidance as written (the level of evidence in the guidance should not be considered relevant to length of treatment decisions).
-If not consistent, MCOs shall provide an appropriate alternative. - MCOs are granted the option to expand their treatment criteria beyond these guidelines (e.g., to those 17 years of age and under), with advance notice to and approval by MAD.
+- predominance; - v.
+Radiographic imaging or physical exam findings consistent with cirrhosis; and - vi.
+Liver biopsy confirming a METAVIR Score of F4; - d.
+Prior HCV treatment experience. - i.
+Plans may require resistance-associated substitutions (RASs) testing, based on AASLD guidance. - 3.
+Guidance regarding lost or stolen medications: - a.
+MCOs shall use the same criteria currently used for refills of other lost or stolen medications; and - b.
+MCOs shall use Care Coordination and other functions to minimize this occurrence. - 4.
+Guidance regarding requests for off-label, experimental, and other forms of treatment that are not specified in the guidelines: - a.
+MCOs shall initiate a peer to peer consultation with the requesting physician to further understand the request and its rationale; and - b.
+MCOs shall present the case to Project ECHO before issuing a denial. - 5.
+Note that a "properly requested treatment" as defined above means that: - a.
+The checklist form is completed fully as directed and submitted; - b.
+Necessary lab data and copies of medical records are attached; and - c.
+The requested drug(s), dose(s), and length of treatment are consistent with AASLD/IDSA guidance as written (the level of evidence in the guidance should not be considered relevant to length of treatment decisions).
+If not consistent, MCOs shall provide an appropriate alternative. - 6.
+MCOs are granted the option to expand their treatment criteria beyond these guidelines (e.g., to those 17 years of age and under), with advance notice to and approval by the Medical Assistance Division.